La Porte Independent School District: History

 The school district purchased 44.8 acre in 1959 on "J" Street (now Fairmont Parkway) and built a new La Porte High School, housing grades nine through twelve.
 The old high school then became the La Porte Junior High as it stands today.

 In 1963, the first fully air-conditioned school in the district, James H. Baker Elementary, was opened for students in the Fairmont Park area.
 This school later became Baker Junior High, but is now the sixth-grade campus for the entire district.

 In 1964, the high school added a planetarium, and "E" building wing, and in 1972 a new library wing was added.
 Since 1966, the district has changed boundaries, annexed several communities, and built and remodeled campuses all over the city.
 For students in the south Bayshore and Shore acres areas, Bayshore Elementary was opened in 1966; students in the College Park area were sent to College Park Elementary(1969); students in Lomax (annexed by La Porte as West La Porte) were sent to the newly built Lomax Elementary in 1976.
 Jennie Reid Elementary 1977 and Leo Rizzuto Elementary Schools were built to accommodate the students in the Fairmont Park area(1981).
 Lomax Junior High was built in 1986 to accommodate the growth that La Porte Junior High could not support.
 Over the years the La Porte High School has expanded to include: The Sonja Angelo Theater, a basketball gymnasium, a swimming pool complex, a vocational building, a student center, and the Henry Enfield Band Hall.
 In 1996, a new field house and a science building were added.
 The La Porte Independent School District currently has a population of over 31,880.

 In 2015 and 2018, each of the 12 campuses was either renovated or rebuilt entirely as a result of a $260 million bond approved by voters in 2014.
-Some of the highlights include the Bulldog Centre, a multipurpose facility – for athletics, fine arts, and community events – that can accommodate about 2,300 people; the Pemberton Planetarium, one of the most technologically advanced planetariums in its class; and facilities that were built or retrofitted to help ensure the safety and security of our 7,200 students and 1,100 staff members.
+Some of the highlights include the Bulldog Centre, a multipurpose facility – for athletics, fine arts, and community events – that can accommodate about 2,300 people; the Pemberton Planetarium, a technologically advanced planetarium for its class; and facilities that were built or retrofitted to improve the safety and security of the 7,200 students and 1,100 staff members.